 Somers Congregational Church has been home to numerous pastors through the years, each of whom has contributed to the spiritual life of the community in his own way according to the gifts he had for ministry.

 A Sunday School was begun for the children of Somers when Rev. Louis A. Goddard (1902-03) was pastor.
 Another of our pastors, Rev. George A. Oviatt (1855-1867) left Somers to serve as a chaplain in the US Army during the Civil War.
 Rev. Oviatt saw 132 members added to the church roles during his pastorate.
 Rev. Edwin Jones (1925-1931) presided over our 200th anniversary celebration in 1927 and began our first Vacation Bible School.
 Rev. Ransom Hammond (1973-1988) was our pastor at the celebration of our 250th anniversary.
 He was very instrumental in collecting a great deal of important historical information for our church archives.
-Our present pastor, Rev. Dr. Barry Cass, came to us in 1988 and capably, along with our building committee, presided over the building of our fourth Meeting House.
+Our previous pastor, Rev. Dr. Barry Cass, came to us in 1988 and capably, along with our building committee, presided over the building of our fourth Meeting House until his departure in 2018.

 For more information about our church buildings please see “Our Facilities”.